sharath291994/CE-fit-analysis/README.md

 ### Usage
 Please follow the steps below to generate the results using the Zacros CE utility:
-1) Place your AmatBvec.xlsx file in a directory.
+1) Place your Amat_Bvec.xlsx file in a directory.
 2) In the Windows Command Prompt, change the path to the location of Amat_Bvec.xlsx file.
 3) Run the following command: zacros_ce_fit Amat_Bvec.xlsx --correlation --histograms --stats
-4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmatBvec.xlsx --correlation --histograms --stats
+4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli Amat_Bvec.xlsx --correlation --histograms --stats

 ### Options
 The following options are available in the utility: